Drive sales on autopilot with ecommerce-focused featuresSee Features

 In general, discounts should only be sent on special occasions, or when you’re sure that a customer is close to purchasing.
 This way, you’ll get the benefits of providing a discount without lowering your brand value.

-Customer onboarding is another common use case for triggered email workflows.
+Customer onboarding is another popular use for triggered emails.

 Onboarding emails are typically sent to customers right after they’ve begun the sign-up process.
-A strong onboarding email will encourage customers to stay engaged with your brand and take the next steps toward making their first purchase.
+A strong onboarding email help customers get started, and encourage them to stay engaged with your brand and take the next steps toward making their first purchase.

 It’s worth noting that these are different from the welcome emails we mentioned above.
 Onboarding emails usually relate more closely to product features or use cases.
 See the email example below: